donishadsmith/neurocaps/docs/parcellations.rst

     The recognized sub-keys for the "Custom" parcellation approach includes:

     - "maps": Directory path containing the parcellation in a supported format (e.g., .nii or .nii.gz for NifTI).
-    - "nodes": A list of all node labels.
+    - "nodes": A list or numpy array of all node labels.
 The node labels should be arranged in ascending order based on their numerical IDs from the parcellation.
 The node with the lowest numerical label in the parcellation should occupy the 0th index in the list, regardless of its actual numerical value.
 For instance, if the numerical IDs are sequential, and the lowest, non-background numerical ID in the parcellation is "1" which corresponds